QMCSoftware/MATH565Fall2025/index.md

 ## Course Outline

 <details markdown="1">
-<summary><strong>Introduction</strong> — 9 hours</summary>
+<summary><strong>Introduction</strong> — 4 hours</summary>

 - What is a Monte Carlo method?
-- Point and interval estimators
+- Point and interval estimators of means, variances, probabililty distribution functions, and quantile functions
-- Monte Carlo for numerical integration
-- Monte Carlo for option pricing

 </details>